Scientists just engineered bacteria to eat CO2

 The milestone means that it could become easier to make more products from the world’s most significant greenhouse gas.
 E. coli is relatively easy to use in manufacturing.
 “The biotechnology industry has become very, very good at manipulating the genome of E. coli in order to optimize it as a production platform,” says Shmuel Gleizer, a researcher at the Weizmann Institute of Science and first author of a new paper about the study published in the journal Cell.

 Some startups are already beginning to use microbes to transform CO2 into products; Air Protein, launched in November, uses CO2 to make protein for alternative meat.
 But microbes that these new companies use are proprietary.
-“They’re using microbes that are much harder to engineer then E. coli, and therefore the variety of products that these microbes can manufacture from the capture of CO2 is very limited compared to E. coli,” he says.
+“They’re using microbes that are much harder to engineer than E. coli, and therefore the variety of products that these microbes can manufacture from the capture of CO2 is very limited compared to E. coli,” he says.

 The research also suggests that other organisms that are heterotrophs, meaning that they can’t produce their own food, could also be altered to consume CO2.
 That could potentially include yeasts, which are also commonly used in biotech manufacturing.